flot/flot/API.md

     In any case, you might be interested in setting datapoints.format, an array of objects for specifying how a point is normalized and how it interferes with axis scaling.

-    The default format array for points is something along the lines of:
+It accepts the following options:

+    ```js
+    {
+        x, y: boolean,
+        number: boolean,
+        required: boolean,
+        defaultValue: value,
+        autoscale: boolean
+    }
+    ```

+    "x" and "y" specify whether the value is plotted against the x or y axis, and is currently used only to calculate axis min-max ranges.
+The default format array, for example, looks like this:

     ```js
     [